Trow-Registry/trow/INSTALL.md

 The following instructions install the Trow registry on an existing Kubernetes cluster, with a certificate signed by the Kubernetes CA. They have been tested on both minikube (with the KVM2 driver on Linux) and GKE.
 The instructions assume `kubectl` is configured to point to your cluster.
+We recommend spinning up a small GKE cluster for testing Trow to begin with.

 ### Steps